-In an effort to be responsive to your needs I reserve the right to modify the structure of this course as we are in progress.
+To be responsive to your needs I reserve the right to modify the structure of this course as we are in progress.
 If there is significant deviation from the original policies, the new policy will be clearly discussed with you and in a timeframe that gives you a time to plan accordingly.